Get back to nature in the heart of wild Cornwall

 This is our truck.
 The umbilical cord that allows me to travel to veterans in need.
 She has saved the lives of four veterans.

-Rodney.
-Our Irish water spaniel.
+Rodney, our Irish water spaniel.
 Our aging therapy dog.
-16 this year..
+16 this year.

-My lads enjoying a bit of R&R in the sun.
+The lads enjoying a bit of R&R in the sun.

 Why Cornwall you ask!

 Falmouth Armed Forces Day.
 And what a day it was.
-I had the privilege to March through Falmouth town with fellow veterans from all over the country.
+I had the privilege to march through Falmouth town with fellow veterans from all over the country.

 We work closely to the Devon & Cornwall Food action charity.
 To get food parcels to our less mobile, and struggling Veterans.

-Helping out local artists.
-By creating a mount for this wonderful hand carved Portland stone tree.
-Thank to Patrick Mc Williams.
+Helping out local artists by creating a mount for this wonderful hand carved Portland stone tree.
+Thanks to Patrick McWilliams.

 Veterans in stone work.
 This is what we get up to here at Noon Cregg CIC.
-I Use Stone work as a therapy.
-As to me it was my saving grace after my service, and now I pass on those skills I learned to like minded people.
+I use stone work as a therapy.
+As to me, it was my saving grace after my service, and now I pass on those skills I learned to like minded people.

 More drystone walling by veterans.
 Beds for a herb garden.

-From a kitchen knife, and steel.
-To a lump hammer and chisel.
+From a kitchen knife and steel to a lump hammer and chisel.
 Well done Chris.

 Drystone wall.
 Needs a good foundation.
 Just like everything in life.